FEquity regards done what ought to be done

 FEquity Looks At The Intent Rather Than The Form

 This maxim is characteristic of the greater freedom of action of the Only the registered members can see the link.
-Register You can not see links before reply courts, as compared with the common law courts, and of their efforts to do substantial justice rather than enforce technical rules.
+Register here courts, as compared with the common law courts, and of their efforts to do substantial justice rather than enforce technical rules.

 The effects of the application of this doctrine are well illustrated in the case of equitable Only the registered members can see the link.
-Register You can not see links before reply.7
+Register here.7

 This maxim has also been applied by the courts in the construction of Only the registered members can see the link.
-Register You can not see links before reply,8 and of contracts of suretyship.9 This maxim was applied in the case of Only the registered members can see the link.
-Register You can not see links before reply in the case of Badgerow vs. Manhattan Trust Co.,10 where the court said: "It must be remembered that the form of the agreement which creates a lien is not as material as the ultimate intent of the parties.
+Register here,8 and of contracts of suretyship.9 This maxim was applied in the case of Only the registered members can see the link.
+Register here in the case of Badgerow vs. Manhattan Trust Co.,10 where the court said: "It must be remembered that the form of the agreement which creates a lien is not as material as the ultimate intent of the parties.
 Equity looks through form to substance.
 If the intent to charge designated property is established the lien follows."

 FEquity Looks at the Intent Rather than the Form